-The golden executive bonus arrangement (GEBA) is an executive compensation tool designed to provide nonqualified benefits for highly compensated key employees or key employees who are management.
+The golden executive match (GEM) is an executive compensation tool designed to provide nonqualified benefits for highly compensated employees or employees who are management (key employees).
 It should not be offered to rank-and-file employees.

-The GEBA meets employers' common objectives regarding their key employees.
-Often the employer wishes to provide a benefit to key employees that exceeds the benefits offered to the rank-and-file employees for two primary reasons.
+The GEM meets employers' common objectives regarding a company's key employees.
+Often, the employer wishes to provide a benefit to key employees that exceeds the benefits offered to the rank-and-file for two primary reasons:

-First, employers may have an enhanced sense of responsibility to their key employees.
-The GEBA enables the employer to offer both protection for the key employee's family while working and supplement the key employee's income at retirement.
-The GEBA benefit typically provides the key employee with a personal life insurance policy.
-The life insurance policy provides a death benefit for the key employee's family if the key employee dies while owning the life insurance.
-The key employee may also access cash values from the life insurance policy upon retirement.

-Second, employers wish to motivate their key employees to drive productivity and profitability with a benefit beyond the typical benefits available to rank-and-file employees.
-The GEBA incorporates "golden handcuffs," which encourages loyalty to the business and motivates key employees to grow productivity and profitability.
+- 1. Employers may have an enhanced sense of responsibility to the key employees.
+The GEM accomplishes this primary objective by allowing the employer to offer both protection for the key employee's family while working and to supplement the key employee's income at retirement.
+The GEM benefit typically assists the key employee with purchasing a personal life insurance policy by paying the income taxes associated with the annual premiums.
+The life insurance policy provides a survivorship death benefit for the key employee's family if the key employee dies while owning the life insurance.
+The key employee may also access cash values from the life insurance policy upon retirement. - 2.
+Employers wish to reward their key employees who drive productivity and profitability with a benefit beyond the typical benefits available to rankand-file employees.
+The GEM may incorporate "golden handcuffs" into the arrangement, which encourages loyalty to the business and motivates key employees to grow productivity and profitability.

-Generally, the GEBA is offered only to key employees who are not owners of the business.
+Generally, the GEM is offered to key employees who are not owners of the business.
 However, there are exceptions.
-Minority owners, who are also key employees, may be candidates for the GEBA.
-Majority owners of the business would not be probable candidates for a GEBA because the GEBA is designed to encourage loyalty to the business and motivate key employees to grow productivity and profitability.
+Minority owners, who are also key employees, may be candidates for the GEM with golden handcuffs.
+Majority owners of the business would not be a probable candidate for a GEM because it is designed to encourage loyalty to the business and motivate key employees to grow productivity and profitability.
 The majority owners already possess these traits.